Ohio / Belmont County

 What is the weather like in Shadyside, OH year-round?

-Shadyside experiences all four seasons, with warm summers reaching highs of 86°F and cool winters dipping to around 23°F. The area receives nearly 40 inches of rainfall annually and enjoys sunshine about 51% of the year.
-This climate supports a range of outdoor activities year-round.
+Shadyside experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 23°F. The area receives about 40 inches of rainfall annually and enjoys sunshine on 51% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter